 Sending a loved one off to the military or on their deployment is a beautiful time to show them how much you care.
 Put together a meaningful gift that will fill their heart, mind or stomach for the journey ahead.
 From DIY gift ideas to patriotic artwork, our collection of 28 military going away gift ideas will offer you plenty of inspiration.
-Whether you’re looking for a homemade anniversary gift or just a sweet treat, you’ll find unique military gifts to fit every personality.
+From a heartfelt creative gift to a meaningful card, you’ll find unique military gifts to fit every personality.

 1. 52 Things I Love About You